Home » Blog » Pet » Pet Parenting Lifestyle » 12 Christmas Dog Food Recipes So Good, Even Santa’s Reindeer Are Jealous

 Did you know a lightly cooked lean wild caught kangaroo bowl can be delivered to your door.
 (Your dog will probably alert you before the delivery person does).
 Find out more about this company’s whoppingly healthy homemade Australian doggy dishes that contains a broad range of veggies and seeds.

-#10 Oat and Greek yogurt donut
+#10 Oat and Greek yoghurt donut

 This doggy treat is simply the perfect addition to your Christmas dinner table.
 It looks good, tastes good and it’s filled with yummy wholesome ingredients.
 The main ingredients are oats, peanut butter and spelt flour.
 The topping is mostly Greek yoghurt, so great for your puppy’s intestinal flora and overall health.